DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 The division step weights the final distance inversely in proportion to the overall frequency of each type.
 So rare types contribute more!

-Now we compute the squared chi-squared distances to the mean (centroid) for all the other assemblages the assemblages.
+Now we compute the squared chi-squared distances to the mean (centroid) for all the other assemblages.
 Check the code file for how to do this.

- 3. Here is the last step in getting our measure of variation in the data (*inertia*):  We compute a weighted sum of the square chi-squared distances, where the weights are the sizes of the assemblages: bigger asssemblages get more weight.
+ 3. Here is the last step in getting our measure of variation in the data:  We compute a weighted sum of the square chi-squared distances, where the weights are the sizes of the assemblages: bigger asssemblages get more weight.
 This weighted sum is the *inertia* value we need.
 Here is the code:
  ```
 > rowProps <- rowSums(simData)/ sum(simData)
 > inertia <- sum(squaredChi2DistsFromMean * rowProps)